tanepiper/sublime-todomanager/README.md

 * Search over todo file contents
 * List all todo files
 * Provide way to mark source with todo information
+* Support for start/end dates in todos, with filtering